 She called his name Moses (which sounds like 'drawn out'), and she said, "For out of the water I drew him."
 (3) Or if readers need to understand the meaning of a name in order to understand what is said about it, and that name is used only once, translate the meaning of the name instead of copying the name.
 She said, "Do I really continue to see, even after he has seen me?"
-Therefore, the well was called Beer Lahai Roi .
+Therefore, the well was called Beer Lahai Roi.
 (Genesis 16:13b-14a ULT) She said, "Do I really continue to see, even after he has seen me?"
-Therefore, the well was called Well of the Living One who sees me .
+Therefore, the well was called Well of the Living One who sees me.
 (4) If a person or place has two different names, use one name most of the time and the other name only when the text tells about the person or place having more than one name or when it says something about why the person or place was given that name.
 Write a footnote when the source text uses the name that is used less frequently.
 For example, Paul is called "Saul" before Acts 13 and "Paul" after Acts 13.
-You could translate his name as "Paul" at of the time, except in Acts 13:9 where it talks about him having both names. a young man named Saul .
-(Acts 7:58b ULT) a young man named Saul .
-(Acts 7:58b ULT) a young man named Paul 1 The footnote would look like: [1] Most versions say "Saul" here, but most of the time in the Bible he is called "Paul."
-Then later in the story, you could translate this way: But Saul , who is also called Paul , was filled with the Holy Spirit; (Acts 13:9) But Saul , who is also called Paul , was filled with the Holy Spirit; (5) Or if a person or place has two names, use whatever name is given in the source text, and add a footnote that

-(5) Or if a person or place has two names, use whatever name is given in the source text, and add a footnote that gives the other name.
-For example, you could write "Saul" where the source text has "Saul" and "Paul" where the source text has "Paul."
+You could translate his name as "Paul" all of the time, except in Acts 13:9 where it talks about him having both names. ... a young man named Saul.
+(Acts 7:58b ULT) ... a young man named Paul 1 The footnote would look like: [1] Most versions say "Saul" here, but most of the time in the Bible he is Then later in the story, you could translate this way: But Saul, who is also called Paul, was filled with the Holy Spirit; (Acts 13:9) But Saul, who is also called Paul, was filled with the Holy Spirit; (5) Or if a person or place has two names, use whatever name is given in the source text, and add a footnote that gives the other name.
+For example, you could write "Saul" where the source text has "Saul" and "Paul" where the source text has "Paul." a young man named Saul (Acts 7:58 ULT) a young man named Saul The footnote would look like: ^[1] This is the same man who is called Paul beginning in Acts 13.
+Then later in the story, you could translate this way: But Saul, who is also called Paul, was filled with the Holy Spirit; (Acts 13:9) But Saul, who is also called Paul, was filled with the Holy Spirit; Then after the story has explained the name change, you could translate this way.
+It came about in Iconium that Paul and Barnabas entered together into the synagogue (Acts 14:1 ULT) It came about in Iconium that Paul1 and Barnabas entered together into the synagogue

-'''

-a young man named Saul (Acts 7:58 ULT)

-'''